citusdata/citus_docs/develop/migration_mt_django.rst

   # Find tasks for very import projects in the current account
   Task.objects.filter(project__name='Very important project')

-In the context of an application controller, the current tenant object can be stored as a SESSION variable when a user logs in, and controller actions can :code:`set_current_tenant` to this value.
+In the context of an application view, the current tenant object can be stored as a SESSION variable when a user logs in, and view actions can :code:`set_current_tenant` to this value.
 See the README in django-multitenant for more examples.

 The ``set_current_tenant`` function can also take an array of objects, like